Vivek1258/End-to-end-deep-learning-project-Tell-me-about-the-image/README.md

 I have also used pre-trained models on a standard Imagenet dataset(provided in Keras) to develop the CNN encoder and GLOVE 200d embeddings for words to improve the performance of our language model.

-#### Thus this algorithm is a good example where we are using concepts like  Image Processing,  Natural Language Processing, and  Transfer learning.

 ## Metrics